Easy Black and White Op Art Drawing Tutorial

 - Do you like this type of art?
 Why or why not?

-- Pencil: We draw our example with Sharpie so it is easier to see, but we recommend you do your Op Art drawing in pencil first.
+*We drew our example with a marker, making it easier to see, but we recommend you do your Op Art drawing with a pencil first.

 Op Art Drawing Tutorial